 - Q: How do you make a small fortune in WoW?

 - A: Start with a large fortune and then level up a crafting profession.

 There are craftable items from most professions that do sell nicely and for a nice profit, but it takes some research to find them.
 Most of the gold making benefit from crafting profs is at the high end.
 Our suggestion is to skip the crafting professions while leveling, since they’re expensive and somewhat time consuming.
 If you just have to grab one then Leatherworking is perfect for Hunters and can make some pretty fine gear, including mail armor.

-- Alchemy can make a number of very useful concoctions to consume when needed.
+- Alchemy can make a number of very useful concoctions to consume when needed, such as healing and agility chemicals.
 Take Herbalism with this, you’ll save a ton of gold.
-You get an enhanced effect from your own potions as compared to the other guy’s.
-You get better effect and duration from your own potions.

 - Engineering – If you’re rich and want to ride on of those Mechano Hog Motorbike things eventually.
 There are a lot of interesting gadgets in this profession so it’s worth a look.
-One useful gadget is Synapse Springs whish adds a massive amount of Agility for a short time.
+Think gliders, boot rockets, bombs, etc.

 - Inscription – Used to be that it was a really nice money maker.
 Take Herbalism with this, you’ll save a ton of gold.
-At the high end this skill provides a Shoulder enchants which is much nicer than any other.
+Make glyphs, caster items, some trinkets, and some misc other stuff.

 - Jewelcrafting – Can be a good money-maker.
 Take Mining to go with it.
-The self-only gems will provide more agility than the normal gems.
+Can make useful rings, neck items, and gemmed mounts.